Endemic Zoonosis | Spondylodiscitis | Prolonged Antibiotic Therapy

 - Peak incidence: 40-60 years (spinal involvement)

-The MMCL regions are highest risk: Mediterranean, Middle East, Central Asia, and Latin America.
-In non-endemic countries like Australia, always ask about travel and dietary history.
+The MMCL regions are highest risk: Mediterranean, Middle East, Central Asia, and Latin America (plus the Indian subcontinent and sub-Saharan Africa).
+In non-endemic countries, where most cases are imported, always ask about travel, dietary and occupational history.

 Pathophysiology